 However, if you have a mattress with zoned support, it aligns your spine and relieves pressure to cushion you from excruciating back pain as long as you don’t fold yourself into a knot.

 Not to forget, if you’ve had spinal injuries or misalignment, most physiotherapists and chiropractors will treat the issue by increasing motion and aligning the spine.
-Therefore, if you’re able to move around easily while you sleep your body might help in the healing process.
+Therefore, if you can move around quickly while you sleep, your body might help heal.

 How Different Mattress Affect Back Pain

 The type of material your mattress is made of plays a huge role in alleviating or causing back pain.
 Here are some of the most common materials for mattresses in Canada and how they impact back pain:

 If you’re looking for the best mattress for back pain, you should consider foam material.
 Most orthopedic doctors recommend foam mattresses to alleviate and relieve chronic and acute back pain related to sleeping positions.

 Besides that, studies have proven that most Canadians who have suffered from back pain own memory foam mattresses because it offers them adequate pain relief.